msa-em/nanocartography/01_introduction.md

 automation {cite:p}`spurgeon2020towards, olszta2022stage`, similar to what has been accomplished in the field of X-ray crystallography {cite:p}`abola2000automation`.
-The eventual progression into full automation presents the possibility of much of the underlying mathematics and physics being overlooked as microscopes will eventually perform much of the data collection.
+The eventual progression into full automation presents the possibility of much of the underlying mathematics and physics being overlooked, as microscopes will eventually perform much of the data collection.

 Automation and machine learning, while first pioneered and developed in